Date: 11th December 1995 - Members = 228

 for there to be many others in the galaxy.
 It is one of our major

 goals; from IRAS onwards there has been increasing evidence of other solar systems.
-With ISO we hope to find the smoking gun,
+With ISO we hope to find the smoking gun," says

 Kessler.